Master Instructor Certification Course (MICC)

 During these Progress Workshops, students will finalize the components of their Instructional Systems Design, begin and finalize the development of the Total Training Package (TTP) as well as plan for the delivery of their course to their target demographic.
 Students will work one-on-one and in teams and with their facilitators to evaluate their progress.

-Validation Workshop (32-hours)
+Facilitation Validation Workshop (32-hours)

-During this workshop, student course work (ISD & TTP) will be reviewed by a panel.
+During this workshop, student course work will be reviewed by a panel.
 The panel will provide feedback on the course development and design, including recommendations for course effectiveness and delivery.
 In addition, students will facilitate a portion of their actual course, inclusive of a learning activity, and be evaluated by the panel.
 Upon completion of both components, students will be thoroughly debriefed and have an opportunity to correct any required changes to their course.

 Course Implementation